I can't resist a good pun. You probably already know that. #sorrynotsorry

 - Cook for another minute or so (if you have some particularly crunchy veggies, you might want to pop a lid on at this stage to give them all a bit of a steam.

-- Now add the sauce.
+- Now add the miso stir fry sauce that you made.
 Stir and cook for another minute or so.

 - Serve over rice or noodles, adding some toasted nuts and seeds for extra crunchy delicious flavour (see my note in the blog on how to do this!)